pubky/mainline/README.md

 ### Adaptive mode

 The default Adaptive mode will start the node in client mode, and after 15 minutes of running with a publicly accessible address, it will switch to server mode.
+This way nodes that can serve as routing nodes (accessible and less likely to churn), serve as such.

 If you want to explicitly start in Server mode, because you know you are not running behind firewall, you can call `Dht::builder().server_mode().build()`, and you can optionally add your known public ip so the node doesn't have to depend on, votes from responding nodes: `Dht::builder().server_mode().public_ip().build()`.